cavalab/mimic-iv-ed-epi/README.md

 8. `edstays_add_vitalsigns_during_stay.r`: attach data on vital signs from readings taken during a patient's stay, cleaned, categorised, and reformat as binary indicators.

 ## Propensity score and Odds Ratio Calculations
 All other files (starting "ps2") are named according to their exposure and outcome.
 These fit propensity scores for a given exposure variable, calculate odds ratios using two PS methodologies (covariate adjustment and matching with McNemar's test), save them, and produce OR plots (for categorical exposures).
+To run all of these files, run `analysis.sh`.

 # Acknowledgments